ABCDEFGILOPQRTUVY

 Totally and permanently disabled

-Being totally and permanently disabled means you have a condition causing physical or mental impairment that HOOPP has determined prevents you from engaging in any employment for which you are reasonably suited by virtue of your education, training or experience and that can reasonably be expected to continue for the remainder of your lifetime.
+Having a physical or mental impairment which HOOPP has determined prevents you from engaging in any employment for which you are reasonably suited by virtue of your education, training or experience, and can reasonably be expected to continue for the remainder of your lifetime.

 -